History of World Championship Wrestling: Dusty Rhodes as booker and collapse (1988)

 In 1984, Crockett had signed Dusty Rhodes and made him booker for World Championship Wrestling.
 Rhodes had a reputation for creativity and authored many memorable feuds, storylines, and gimmick matches like WarGames.
 Rhodes would be responsible for elevating up-and-coming wrestlers such as Sting, Ricky Steamboat, Magnum T. A., the Road Warriors (Hawk and Animal), and Nikita Koloff, among others, to superstardom.
-However, Rhodes would get involved in a political struggle with champion Ric Flair, and by 1988, after four years of competition with Vince McMahon, he was burned out.
+However, Rhodes would get involved in a political struggle with NWA champion Ric Flair, and by 1988, after four years of competition with Vince McMahon, he was burned out.
 Rhodes' booking would be criticized for frequent non-endings to house shows, now known infamously as the "Dusty finish".
 One of the last creative aspects Dusty Rhodes initiated was the Clash of the Champions, on the night of WrestleMania IV.
 For a quarter-hour, the Ric Flair vs. Sting match gained more viewers than WrestleMania, and the match also saw Sting become a top player for WCW.
 Conversely, Rhodes planned at one point to have mid-card wrestler Rick Steiner defeat Ric Flair in a five-minute match at Starrcade for the NWA World Heavyweight Championship.
 Rhodes would be fired by the promotion after an angle he booked on November 26, where Road Warrior Animal pulled a spike out of his shoulder pad and jammed it in Rhodes's eye busting it wide open, despite a strict "no-blood" policy laid down by Turner after his recent purchase of the company.